-Kingsport MTPO staff will continue to plan projects selected and prioritized from this plan for funding and implementation through the TIP that enables improvements in capital facilities as well as the bike and ped "system."
+• Kingsport MTPO staff will continue to plan projects selected and prioritized from this plan for funding and implementation through the TIP that enables improvements in capital facilities as well as the bike and ped "system."
 This includes working closely with TDOT and VDOT Multimodal Bicycle and Pedestrian Coordinators to determine where appropriate facilities, services, and program should be implemented.
-Continue to focus on reducing vehicular traffic where these alternatives can be provided, emphasizing community sustainability and an improved environment.
+Continue to focus on reducing vehicular traffic where these alternatives can be provided, i.e. Riverport Road, Netherland Inn Road emphasizing community sustainability and an improved environment.
 (MTPO, LEONOWISCO PDC, TDOT, VDOT)